portfedh/100-days-of-code/log.md

 **Today's Progress**:  Changed task to take a break.
 Experimented with ways to keep user files in folders and running them from there instead of the root folder.
 Import sys worked, but since I use more than one computer to code, its not a good solution.
 I figured I could create an import file for each user at the root directory and import from there.
 Im going to give it a try in a new branch.

 **Thoughts** I parsed the SQL querry and googled all the information to try to understand how it works.
 Partially succeded.
 Wrote several queries to try out but none worked.
 I wish there was an SQL debugger that could help out more to understand why querries fail.

+## Day 22: August 22, 2022

+**Today's Progress**:  I tried several ways of using the __init__.py files in the scripts package as well as the user files with no success.

+**Thoughts** No tangible progress today, but that can happen sometimes

+## Day 23 and 24: August 23 & 24, 2022

+**Today's Progress**:  Learnt how to properlly use the __init__ file and how to update the sys.path in two 12 hour sessions.

+**Thoughts** I didnt really touch the project today, mainly it was learning, but I think I know how to solve the problem now.
+I found an excellent explanation online on a medium article by Dr. Varshita Sher.
+I read it once, went a second time coding everything, and a third time playing arround with the code.
+I think Ill get it.

+## Day 25: August 25, 2022

+**Today's Progress**:  No coding today.
+I worked on a blog post documenting in detail the CurrentSensorsMQTT project.

+**Thoughts** I worked on my blogpost.
+Got the explanations done in a first draft.
+Im finding documentation harder than coding sometimes.

+## Day 26: August 26, 2022

+**Today's Progress**:  Added images to the blogpost.
+First draft finished.
+Need to review text and follow SEO rules before publishing.
+I also used what I learnt and finally solved the problem.
+Merged the new branch.
+Now user files dont need to be run in root file anymore.

+**Thoughts** It took a long time to understand, but the changes in code were not very long.
+It was an important milestone.
+I feel proud of myself.